drintoul/ship-tracker/README.md

 # ship-tracker
-Track cruise ship GPS locations as reported
+Track cruise ship GPS locations as reported.

 This project was initiated to track a friend's cruise itinerary relative to a nearby hurricane.